 Wanda Maximoff / the Scarlet Witch (Elizabeth Olsen) begins by hating Tony Stark.
 Stark’s missiles destroyed her family and killed her parents.
 Her powers are the results of experiments by Hydra, and she’s susceptible to Ultron’s manipulations.

 Pietro Maximoff is Wanda’s brother, gifted with superhuman speed.
 He’s an interesting, likeable character.
 What happens to him toward the end of the film is frankly one of my largest complaints about Age of Ultron, given his speed.
 No spoilers.
-But I will say that it makes no logical sense, and actually pulled me somewhat out of the movie.
+But I will say that it makes no logical sense.
+It actually pulled me somewhat out of the movie.
+It’s one of those things that are done because the script called for it, not because it made sense in-universe.

 The Vision (Paul Bettany) is literally a brand-new character — built from other characters.
 The Avengers steal Ultron’s vibranium body, and Tony Stark plans to download his Jarvis AI into it.
 The concept is to keep it safe from Ultron, who was planning this as his ultimate “body”.
 But Cap points out that the last time Tony and Bruce tried something like this, they created Ultron!
 Thor breaks the deadlock between the two sides, and the Vision is created from Jarvis, the “organic vibranium” body, Thor’s lightning, and the mind stone.